-Executive Title 2013 Bas Salary 9 2014 Base Salary Todd M. Hornbeck Chairman, President & CEO \$ 601,0 00 \$ \$ 750,000 Carl G. Annessa Executive Vice President & COO \$ 364,0 00 \$ \$ 400,000 James O. Harp, Jr. Executive Vice President & CFO \$ 364,0 00 \$ \$ 400,000 Samuel A. Giberga Executive Vice President, GC & CCO \$ 286,0 00 \$ \$ 325,000 John S. Cook Executive Vice President, CCO & CIO \$ 271,0 00 \$ \$ 325,000
+Executive Title 2 2015 Base Salary 2014 Base Salary Todd M. Hornbeck Chairman, President & CEO \$ 637,500 \$ 750,000 Carl G. Annessa Executive Vice President & COO 360,000 400,000 James O. Harp, Jr. Executive Vice President & CFO 360,000 400,000 Samuel A. Giberga Executive Vice President, GC & CCO 292,500 325,000 John S. Cook Executive Vice President, CCO & CIO 292,500 325,000

 Cash Incentive Compensation and Bonuses.
-The Company utilizes non-equity incentive compensation, also referred to herein as "cash incentive compensation," in order to incentivize the achievement of specific results each year and the relative out-performance of our peers for the measurement period.
+The Company utilizes non-equity incentive compensation, also referred to herein as "cash incentive compensation," in order to incentivize the achievement of specific results each year and the relative out-performance of our peers for the applicable measurement period.
 Other than the percentage of base salary that can be achieved as set forth in the table below, the program for awarding annual cash incentive compensation is identical for all of our executive officers.
-In 2013, the Company awarded target cash incentive compensation based on four components: (i) adjusted EBITDA, (ii) operating margin, (iii) total recordable incident rate, or TRIR, and (iv) the discretion of the compensation committee.
+For 2015, the Company's compensation program called for the award of target cash incentive compensation for relative achievement based on four components: (i) EBITDA, (ii) operating margin, (iii) total recordable incident rate, or TRIR, and (iv) the discretion of the compensation committee.

-The adjusted EBITDA component represents 37.5% of the aggregate potential cash incentive compensation.
-The operating margin component and the safety component each represents 18.75% of the aggregate potential cash incentive compensation.
+The EBITDA component represents 37.5% of the aggregate potential cash incentive compensation.
+The operating margin component and the safety component each represent 18.75% of the aggregate potential cash incentive compensation.
 The discretionary component represents 25% of aggregate potential cash incentive compensation.
 We refer to each of these percentages herein as an "Applicable Percentage."

-For the non-discretionary components, achievement of a component "threshold" metric earns cash incentive compensation of 50% of base salary multiplied by the Applicable Percentage, achievement of the component "target" metric earns cash incentive compensation of 100% of base salary multiplied by the Applicable Percentage, and achievement of the component "maximum" metric earns cash incentive compensation of 200% of base salary multiplied by the Applicable Percentage, and achievement of the component "maximum" metric earns cash incentive compensation of 200% of base salary multiplied by the Applicable Percentage, with the cash incentive compensation for the adjusted EBITDA, operating margin and safety components interpolated on a straight-line basis for target results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.
+For the non-discretionary components, achievement of a component "threshold" metric earns cash incentive compensation of 50% of base salary multiplied by the Applicable Percentage, achievement of the component "target" metric earns cash incentive compensation of 100% of base salary multiplied by the Applicable Percentage, and achievement of the component "maximum" metric earns cash incentive compensation of 200% of base salary multiplied by the Applicable Percentage, with the cash incentive compensation for the EBITDA, operating margin and safety components interpolated on a straight-line basis for target results between the threshold metric and the target metric, or the target metric and the maximum metric, as applicable.